erasmus-without-paper/ewp-specs-api-iias/endpoints/stats.md

 Other requirements
 ------------------

-Refer to [this document][ewp-architecture] for more details about requirements for statistics endpoint (TODO: update link for specific section after merging)
+Refer to [this document][ewp-architecture] for more details about requirements for statistics endpoint.

 Error handling